A440 (pitch standard): Modern practices

 A440 is widely used as concert pitch in the United Kingdom and the United States.
 In continental Europe the frequency of A_{4} commonly varies between 440 Hz and 444 Hz.

-In the period instrument movement, a consensus has arisen around a modern baroque pitch of 415 Hz (with 440 Hz corresponding to A♯), a 'baroque' pitch for some special church music (in particular, some German church music, e.g. the pre-Leipzig period cantatas of Bach) known as Chorton pitch at 466 Hz (with 440 Hz corresponding to A♭), and classical pitch at 427–430 Hz.
+In the period instrument movement, a consensus has arisen around a modern 'baroque pitch' of 415 Hz (with 440 Hz corresponding to A♯) corresponding to Kammerton, another 'baroque' pitch known as Chorton pitch for some organs (in particular, some German church music, e.g. the pre-Leipzig period cantatas of Bach) at 466 Hz (with 440 Hz corresponding to A♭), and a 'classical pitch' at 427–430 Hz.

 A440 is often used as a tuning reference in just intonation regardless of the fundamental note or key.

 The US time and frequency station WWV broadcasts a 440 Hz signal at two minutes past every hour, with WWVH broadcasting the same tone at the first minute past every hour.
 This was added in 1936 to aid orchestras in tuning their instruments.